wpwupingwp/pyGUS/README.md

 ## Command line

-:exclamation: In Linux and macOS, Python2 is `python2` and Python3 is `python3`.
+:exclamation: In Linux and macOS, Python2 is `python` and Python3 is `python3`.
 However, in Windows, Python3 is called `python`, too.
-Please notice the difference.
+Please notice the difference and make sure you use `Python 3` instead of `Python 2`.

 * Show help information